Life After High School: The 4 Choices

 A great way to find out what future work a person is best suited for is to ask a teacher or guidance counselor about job shadowing someone for the day in a field the student thinks they are interested.
 Spending a day watching someone do a job may be just the ticket to let the young person know that's the career/ job for them, or that they definitely don't want to do that, and they have time to look for something else.

-There seem to be so many options available to youth today, but as I said, there are really only four basic choices: college, vocational training, military or work.
+There seem to be so many options available to youth today, but as I said, there are only four basic choices: college, vocational training, military or work.
 I will break down the four choices a bit more in the following article.

 College is usually a 2 or 4-year assortment of academic classes which will prepare a student for an associate's degree ( 2 years) or a Bachelor's Degree ( 4 years).
-It is also possible to attend a college for approximately 1 year and obtain a certificate.
+It is also possible to attend a college for approximately one year and obtain a certificate.
 But the bottom line is, these classes are all academic.
 Some classes are mandatory, such as English Composition, Science, History, Psychology, Art History or Music History, and electives such as Art, Photography, etc. Colleges can be small ( under 5,000 students) or larger ( up to 20,000 students).

 Community colleges are 2-year colleges that offer Associate's degrees in 2 years in a variety of subjects, and also Liberal Arts.
 If a student plans to go to a 2 year college to save money, and then transfer to a 4 year college after that, he will want to major in Liberal Arts to get all the core requirements under his/her belt, so that when they are ready to transfer and get his bachelor's degree, he will have saved a lot of money on tuition, and go to the 4 year college for his last 2 years.